1 – Timing

 - If you have a layover, it is better to book both/each flight(s) through the same airline on one ticket.
 In case of delays, this will make getting an alternative connection easier.

 - If you do have a layover, familiarize yourself with visa regulations for the country you will be entering and departing from.
-Ensure your visa allows you to enter your final destination whereever your layover is.
+Ensure your visa allows you to enter your final destination whenever your layover is.

 Further advice